Management and Security powered by Landesk

 - Allow legacy remote control access: Allows the remote control agent to receive legacy remote control requests from the Windows-based remote control viewer application.

-For more information, see Using the remote control viewer.
+For more information, see Using the legacy remote control viewer.

 There are two sets of remote control permissions you can grant, one set that affects only the legacy Windows remote control viewer application/agent, and another set that affects both the windows remote control remote control viewer/agent and the HTML remote control viewer/agent.